Kentucky bill would ban execution for severely mentally ill

 The bill reflects a long-running goal of mental health advocates in Kentucky.

 Warren County Commonwealth’s Attorney Chris Cohron objected to the bill's reference to a person's documented history of disorders.
-He said it's too “loose a term” that would cause more legal disputes in cases that already can drag on for years.
+He said it's too “loose a term” that would cause more legal disputes in cases that already consume considerable time.

 The bill's critics worry that a decades-old diagnosis could prevent that person from being held accountable for a heinous crime later in life.

-Disorders listed in the bill are seen frequently in criminal cases, and defense attorneys could try to have the proposal applied to existing death row cases if the measure became law, Cohron said.
+Disorders listed in the bill are seen frequently in criminal cases, and defense attorneys could try to have the proposal applied to existing death row cases if it becomes law, Cohron said.

 “The odds of this not being challenged and litigated retroactively is zero,” he said.

+Kentucky hasn't carried out an execution since 2008 and currently has 26 inmates on death row.

-McCoy insisted the bill applies only apply to future cases where the death penalty might be considered.
+McCoy said the bill applies only to future cases where the death penalty might be considered.

 “I don’t think we could be more clear on the retroactivity,” McCoy told the committee.

-Offenders with a history of such disorders would still face severe punishment if the bill became law, he said.
+Defendants with a history of having the disorders listed in the bill would still face severe punishment if the bill becomes law, he said.

 “This is not a decision of whether somebody’s not going to be tried or not going to be punished,” McCoy said.
 “They’re still going to get life in prison without parole.”